bitshares/bitshares-ui/README.md

 npm run build
 ```
 This will create a bundle in the /dist folder that can be hosted with the web server of your choice.

+### Installable wallets
+We use Electron to provide installable wallets, available for Windows, OSX and Linux Debian platforms such as Ubuntu.
+First, install the required packages in the `electron` folder.
+Then go to the `web` folder and run `npm run electron`.
+This will compile the UI with some special modifications for use with Electron, and copy the result to the root `electron/build` folder.
+Now go back to the `electron` folder and run `npm run release` in order to build a wallet for your platform.

 ## Contributing
 Graphene-UI is open source and anyone is free to contribute.
 PR's are welcomed and will be reviewed in a timely manner, and long-term contributors will be given access to the repo.